-Home Depot is arguably the most recognizable name in the home improvement market, carrying almost anything that a homeowner, repair professional, or working contractor may need to accomplish their projects.
+Home Depot is arguably the most recognizable name in the home improvement market, carrying almost anything a homeowner, repair professional, or working contractor may need to accomplish their projects.

 Here’s what you need to know about whether Home Depot accepts Apple Pay or not.

 Interested in learning more about Apple Pay?
 We’ve got a comprehensive guide explaining how Apple Pay works under the wood.
 You should check it out.

 No, as of right now, Home does not accept Apple Pay in any of its retail locations in the United States.

 At one time, Home Depot was among the stores that accept Apple Pay as a viable form of payment at their stores.
 But they stopped accepting Apple Pay, leaving many customers confused about why that was.